Last Updated on by Buayifa

 2. For skin exfoliation with a foamy scrub

-There are two ways to use your gloves with a foaming scrub.
+There are two ways to use exfoliating gloves with soapy scrubs.

 3. To get rid of strawberry skin with baking soda

-If you have strawberry skin on your thighs or butt, you can gently reduce the appearance by exfoliation with baking soda.
+If you have strawberry skin on your thighs or butt, you can gently reduce the appearance by exfoliating with body scrubber gloves and baking soda.

-- After taking a shower with the gloves, rinse off the soap.
+- After taking a shower with the bathing gloves, rinse, but don’t take them off yet.

-- Then pat your skin with a towel just enough to keep it damp.
+- Then pat your skin with a towel but keep it damp.

-- Then scoop a generous amount of baking soda with your wet gloved fingers and scrub your thighs and butt cheeks with intent.
+- Next, scoop a generous amount of baking soda with your wet gloved fingers and scrub your thighs and butt cheeks with intent.

-- Let it sit for several minutes before washing off the baking soda thoroughly.
+- Let it sit for several minutes (it would sting a little) before rinsing off thoroughly.

-- Then rinse and hang your exfoliating gloves.
+- Then wash and hang your exfoliating gloves.

-- Dry and moisturize the exfoliated areas and whole body.
+- Dry and moisturize the exfoliated areas generously to prevent drying.

-- You’d notice an improvement in those areas as time goes by.
+- Do this once or twice a week, and you’d notice an improvement as time goes by.

 When I had strawberry skin, I used this method once a week until it disappeared.

-- Then maybe once a week, you can throw them in the washing machine for a deeper wash to kill lingering bacteria.
+Then once a week, throw it in the washer for thorough washing to kill lingering bacteria.

 Exfoliating Gloves Benefits

-- Exfoliating gloves deep cleans your skin and encourages blood flow, which makes the skin glow naturally.
+- Using exfoliating gloves daily invigorates your skin and encourages blood flow, which makes the skin glow naturally.

-- The gloves are affordable and last a long time until you are ready to throw them away.
+- They are affordable and last a long time until you get tired and throw them away.

 Can you use exfoliating gloves every day?

-- I use my exfoliating gloves daily except on rare occasions when I don’t really feel like it.
+I use mine daily except on rare occasions when I just don’t feel like it.
+Otherwise, you can use them every day.

 Can you use exfoliating gloves for ingrown hair?

-- One of the best ways to combat ingrown hairs and also prevent them from happening is with regular exfoliation of the affected areas using homemade or drugstore scrubs.
+Another way to prevent ingrown hairs is by regular exfoliation of the affected areas with homemade or drugstore exfoliants.

 - So what you can do is exfoliate them with Epsom salt.
-It cleans the underarm or bikini areas thoroughly and dries up the bumps before they swell, and the hairs will grow out easily.
+It cleans and unclogs the skin, stops the itch, and then the hairs can grow out easily.

 - Don’t scratch itchy underarms and private areas.
 I repeat, don’t!
 Scratching irritates the skin and makes the situation even worse.